 Check out this Mexican Chocolate Cheesecake Mousse from lowcarbsosimple.com.
 YUM!

 Or these simply superb chocolate dipped strawberries.
-These are company and date night worthy but won’t take you half as long as your date thinks they did….so easy.
+These are company or date night worthy.
+Impressive and still easy.

 Ok, enough chit chat lets get on to the main event…